Please click on titles below to review.

 Director Selection Criteria.
 Well-defined selection criteria for individual directors require independence, integrity, experience and sound judgment in areas relevant to our businesses, a proven record of accomplishment, willingness to speak one's mind and commit sufficient time to the Board, appreciation for the long-term interests of shareholders and the ability to challenge and stimulate management and to work well with fellow directors.
 The Corporate Governance Committee reviews whether a potential candidate meets Board and/or committee membership requirements imposed by law, regulation or stock exchange rules, determines whether a potential candidate is independent according to standards for evaluating director independence and evaluates the potential for any conflict of interest between the director and General Mills.

 Other Board Service.
 Board members are expected to devote sufficient time and attention to carrying out their director duties and responsibilities and ensure that their other responsibilities, including service on other boards, do not materially interfere with their responsibilities as directors of the Company.
-Directors must inform the Chair of the Corporate Governance Committee in advance of becoming a director and/or member of the audit committee of any other public company.
-The Board will take into account the nature and extent of the director's other commitments when determining whether it is appropriate to nominate that individual for re-election.
-Subject to a determination by the Board that additional service will not impair the ability of a director to serve effectively on the Company's Audit Committee, a member of the Audit Committee should not serve on more than two other audit committees for public companies.
+The Board will take into account the nature and extent of a director's other commitments when determining whether it is appropriate to nominate that individual for re-election.
+In no event shall a director serve on more than five total public-company boards (including the General Mills Board).
+A director who also is an active public-company CEO or executive officer shall not serve on more than three total public-company boards (including their own board).
+Subject to a determination by the Board that additional service will not impair the ability of a director to serve effectively on the Company's Audit Committee, a member of the Audit Committee may not serve on more than three total audit committees for public companies.
+A director must inform the Chair of the Corporate Governance Committee in advance of becoming a director and/or member of the audit committee of any other public company.

 Director Independence Criteria.
 The Board believes that a substantial majority of its members should be independent, non-employee directors.
 The Board has established the following guidelines that are consistent with the current listing standards of the New York Stock Exchange for determining director independence: